drclcomputers/Today-CLI/README.md

 # 📅 Today CLI

 A command-line tool to fetch and display historical events, births, and deaths for any date.
-Powered by Wikipedia's API, with a beautiful TUI and clipboard support.
+Powered by Zenquotes' On This Day API, with a beautiful TUI and clipboard support.

 ---